lostmart/sportSee-fullApp/README.md

 This repository contains the complete codebase for the SportSee application, including both the front-end and back-end components.
 The front-end is built with React, while the back-end is powered by [Node.js](#https://nodejs.org/en) and [Express.js](#https://expressjs.com/).
 The application uses a RESTful API to communicate between the front-end and back-end.

-> The frontend has two operating modes: =="API" and "MOCK"==
+> The frontend has two operating modes: "API" and "MOCK"
 > : When the "API" mode is set to true, the 'dataFetcher' service will use axios to bring the data from the back-end.
-However, if >set to false (offline mode) it will import the data without the >need of an API or back-end.
+However, if set to false (offline mode) it will import the data without the >need of an API or back-end.

 `services/dataFetcher.js`